statbiophys/NoisET/README.md

  ### B/ Python package

 For Python users, it is possible to use NoisET as a package importing it as mentioned before.
-A jupyter notebook explaining the use of all the functions of interest is provided: NoisET example - detection responding clones.ipynb
+A jupyter notebook explaining the use of all the functions of interest is provided: <strong> NoisET example - detection responding clones.ipynb </strong>
 ```python
 import noisets
 from noisets import noisettes as ns